16 small kitchen extension ideas that prove you don't need to think in miniature when creating a compact culinary hotspot

 In terms of construction, the extension itself is a timber frame extension, built using prefabricated panels that slot together inside the existing brick boundary walls.
 “We chose this method as it had both environmental and cost benefits,” says Simon.

 Small kitchen extension ideas generally involve finding clever ways to add as much natural light as possible to the heart of the home.
-With open plan kitchen extensions still a popular design choice, we expect a lot from our kitchens that requires light.
+With open-plan kitchen extensions still a popular design choice, we expect a lot from our kitchens that requires light.

-Cooking, entertaining, homework, family meals, breakfast spots and socialising all take place in one space meaning it needs as much natural light as possible, as well as great kitchen lighting ideas.
+Cooking, entertaining, homework, family meals, breakfast spots and socialising all take place in one space meaning it needs as much natural light as possible, as well as great small kitchen lighting ideas.

 Side returns tend to be underutilised spaces in terraced or semi-detached properties, so extending out into one is a good way to add extra room into your kitchen without losing valuable garden space.